nghialam12795/emacs_config/README.md

 ### Welcome!

-My Emacs Configuration for my daily tasks.
+This my Emacs Configuration for my daily tasks.
 Please keep in mind that this configuration may not be suitable for some person.
 The package settings are grouped in a logical manner, and I've documented as detailed as possible what each code snippet does in my `config.org` file.

 If you are totally new to Emacs.
 I'd recommend to use [doom-emacs](https://github.com/hlissner/doom-emacs) instead of mine.